The 8 funny signs and jokes in Car Share: Unscripted that you might have missed

 7. Dodgy digital dog

-Apparently getting a real pooch to poo on queue is too difficult.
+Apparently getting a real pooch to poo on cue is too difficult.
 So for this sight gag which has 0% subtlety, a dodgy digital doggy is seen doing a doo doo next to this postbox.

 8. Mega what?!